giantswarm/gitops-template/docs/add_cluster_app.md

 1. Create the `kustomization.yaml`, note usage of [ConfigMap Generator](https://github.com/kubernetes-sigs/kustomize/blob/master/examples/configGeneration.md)
-for turning config from the previous step into ConfigMap and placing it under the [values](https://docs.giantswarm.io/app-platform/app-configuration/#values-format) key:
+for turning config from the previous step into a ConfigMap and placing it under the [values](https://docs.giantswarm.io/app-platform/app-configuration/#values-format) key:

     ```sh